The Spartan ‘mirage’: Everything you think you know about ancient Sparta is wrong

 Plutarch wrote about the lives of famous Spartans, such as Lycurgus, the legendary lawgiver who established the Spartan constitution; Leonidas, the king who died heroically at Thermopylae; and Agesilaus, the general who led Sparta to victory over Persia.

-Plutarch used these examples to illustrate his moral lessons and to inspire his readers to emulate their virtues.
+Plutarch used these examples to illustrate moral lessons and to inspire his readers to emulate their virtues.

 He also depicted Sparta as a utopian society that valued equality, frugality, courage, and patriotism above all else.